 From the beginning HHF was looking for collaborations with other architects and artists in order to widen their view on projects and enrich the quality of specific proposals.
 In this context, worldwide perceived group projects such as "Ruta del Peregrino" and the fruitful collaboration with the Chinese artist Ai Weiwei emerged.

-HHF has been honored with numerous national and international awards and invited to several international Biennials, including the Bi-City Shenzen/Hong Kong Biennial, the 13th and 14th Venice Architecture Biennale, and the Chicago Architecture Biennial 2017.
-They where honored with the Wallpaper Design Award and winning the important German "Häuser des Jahres" Award, a Berlin Architecture Award, and where honored for the best new building by the Basel Heritage Protection.
-In 2015 they won the gold award in the Housing category at the Swiss Architecture Awards.
+HHF has been honored with various national and international awards and were invited to several international Biennials, including the Bi-City Shenzen/Hong Kong Biennial, the 13th, 14th and 16th Venice Architecture Biennale, and the Chicago Architecture Biennial 2017.
+Alongside other distinctions, HHF were honored with the Wallpaper Design Award, the important German "Häuser des Jahres" Award and the Architekturpreis Berlin.
+They received the Basel Heritage Protection for the best new building.
+In 2015 HHF won the gold award at the Swiss Architecture Awards.